Shadows of Devotion

 "As soon as possible." he agreed.

-* * * Note: If you've read this far, thank you so much!
-I thought I should add a few explanatory words; a few readers have expressed some confusion, and it wasn't my intention to write an inconprehensible story! :)
+Note: I thought I should add a few explanatory words; a few readers have expressed some confusion, and it wasn't my intention to write an incomprehensible story! :)

 This is revealed to be a dream, whose dream, I leave it to you to decide.
 Malcolm's?
 Olivia's?
 Both?
 Olsen's?
 LOL